 The Articles of Incorporation and Bylaws of the Choice School shall provide for governance of the operation of the School as a nonprofit corporation and a Choice School.
-Any changes to these documents will be communicated to the Commission with 14 days of that change becoming effective.

 4.4 Transparency.

 The Governing Board is subject to and shall comply with state open meeting and public record laws pursuant to Title 2, Chapters 3 and 6 (MCA 20-11-119(7)(c)).